SHolysh/interpolants/interpolation/daily.md

 # Introduction
 The [ORMGP](https://maps.oakridgeswater.ca/) maintains a current, continuous daily climatology dataset beginning 1901.
 The data are interpolated to [some 3,000 ~10km² sub-watersheds](https://owrc.github.io/interpolants/interpolation/subwatershed.html) and are made available through our [web portal](https://maps.oakridgeswater.ca/Html5Viewer/index.html?viewer=ORMGPP).

+<iframe src="https://golang.oakridgeswater.ca/pages/subwatersheds.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

+*2,813 ~10km² sub-watersheds delineated within the ORMGP jurisdiction with their topological relationships defined.
+In addition to climate data, these sub-watersheds have aggregated land use characteristics.*
+<br><br>

 Currently, the data offered are:
 - Rainfall
 - Snowfall